greg-raven/Uncommon-Sense/_posts/2009-10-09-we-used-to-be-free.md

 ---
-title: 'We used to be free'
+title: "We used to be free"
 layout: post
 categories:
 - liberty